artefactual-labs/rdss-archivematica/compose/shib/ldap/README.md

 Demo Users
 -----------

-There are two demo user accounts, "Alice Arnold" and "Bert Bellwether".
-Alice has the RDSS entitlement of `preservation-user` and Bert has the entitlement `preservation-admin`.
+There are 3 demo user accounts, "Alice Arnold", "Bert Bellwether" and "Charlie Cooper".

+* Alice has the entitlements of `matlab-user` and `preservation-user`, allowing her to access Archivematica as a normal user.
+* Bert has the entitlement `preservation-admin`, allowing him to access Archivematica as an admin user.
+* Charlie has the entitlement `matlab-user`, allowing him no access to Archivematica.

 See the [LDIF template](etc/ldap/demo-users.ldif.tpl) for details of their credentials.

 For these accounts the `eduPersonPrincipalName` (`eppn` for short) gets used as the Archivematica username.
 This is configurable in the IdP and SP layers, should it need to be changed.